CSU-Radarmet/CSU_RadarTools/README.md

 and others.

 Currently, fuzzy-logic-based hydrometeor identification, blended rainfall, DSD retrievals, and liquid/ice mass calculations are supported.
-There is also a simple algorithm for calculating specific differential phase for radars w/ 150-m gate spacing.
+There is also a an algorithm that uses a finite impulse response (FIR) filter to filter differential phase and calculate specific differential phase.
 Finally, there are some tools to do rudimentary QC on the data.

 These are supplied as standalone functions that take polarimetric radar data